korewatori/torrent-parser/README.md

-                        Sort the file list by size (largest first) -b, --show-in-bytes   Show file sizes in bytes --no-file-size        Do not show file sizes in the file list
+                        Sort the file list by size (largest first) -b, --show-in-bytes   Show file sizes in bytes --no-file-size        Do not show file sizes in the file list --no-paths            Do not print the file path, only the files (redundant when used on a torrent that has multiple folders with the same file name) -q SEARCH, --search SEARCH
+                        search the list of files for a particular term --min-size MIN_SIZE   Only include files equal to or larger than the specified size --max-size MAX_SIZE   Only include files equal to or smaller than the specified size --file-extension FILE_EXTENSION
+                        Filters file list by a specified file extension
 ```

 ## Examples